 Executive Branch

-The executive branch is responsible for enforcing laws and administering government functions.
-This branch is headed by the president or prime minister, who is often elected by the public or appointed by the legislative branch.
-The executive branch also includes various government agencies that implement policies and regulations.
+The executive branch is tasked with enforcing laws and administering the daily operations of government.
+It is headed by a president, prime minister, or chancellor, who may be elected directly by voters or appointed by the legislature.
+The executive branch includes a vast network of departments, agencies, and civil servants that implement policies and regulations.

 • Enforces laws and policies